cagov/covid19.ca.gov-site-eng-playbook/content/pages/components/style-guide.md

 * Use header levels in ascending numerical order.
 Do not skip steps.
 It’s OK to repeat header levels.
 * Always have at least one line of text between headers.
 * Do not use header tags for full sentences or non-header body text.
-* Accordion titles always use h4 header tags, regardless of where they appear in the header hierarchy.

 Check your heading structure in Google Docs.
 Select **View** and **Show Document Outline** to confirm they nest appropriately.